“I Wish I’d…” The Moment Most Sellers Sadly Go Through

 1. "I Wish I’d Chosen the Right Agent"

 Choosing the cheapest or most familiar option can backfire.
-Many sellers regret not interviewing multiple agents or understanding what they were really signing up for.
+Many sellers regret not understanding what they were really signing up for.

 Avoid it by: